Third Year Medical Student Mobile Device Requirement

 How much are iPhone and iPad Mini calling/data plans?

 A personal computer with Internet access is recommended to install mobile software and perform regular updates.
 See the Apple site for minimum operating system requirements.
 While it is possible to install all IOS updates wirelessly, it is important to backup your device.
 This can be done via your computer or iCloud, but there is a fee for the use of iCloud backup.

 We support only Apple iOS devices at this time.
 The medical applications used are all available on the Apple iOS platform.
 That cannot be said for the other mobile platforms (Droid, Windows, Blackberry).
 Furthermore we depend upon an iOS app from our vendor, Oasis, for tracking the patient encounters and checklist requirements during the clerkships.

 Mobile Medicine Portal & Available SoftwareWe have developed a portal specifically for use by mobile devices, Mobile Medicine, to give quick access to resources, software and instructions on how to set up your device.
 Bookmark it in your mobile device's web browser.
 We also maintain a list of recommended mobile apps.
 Links to downloads for other recommended mobile software packages can be found at the Health Sciences Library's Mobile Resource page.

 The Health Sciences Library offers walk-in assistance in setting up your mobile device for the UVa wireless network and UVa email.
 They also maintain a collection of online documentation answering common questions on these devices.
 For assistance, visit the Library's Service Desk, or contact them here via phone, IM, or text.

 Have questions about your current mobile device and the requirement?
-Contact John Jackson at email@example.com or 924-1528.
+Contact Mark Moody at firstname.lastname@example.org or 924-1528.